cstrawberry/predictive-universe/docs/paper/appendices/appendix_n_prediction_relativity.md

 *   **The GR Signal:** The power radiated in GWs depends on the third time derivative of the system's quadrupole moment.
 For a binary orbit, this scales in a complex way with the stars' velocities and separation, but is characteristically strongest near periastron where both are maximized.
 *   **The UCT Signal:** The power loss `P_UCT` is posited to depend on the magnitude of the proper acceleration vector, `a(t)`.
 We can use a simple phenomenological power-law model for this dissipation:
 $$ P_{UCT}(t) = k_{UCT} \cdot a(t)^n $$
     where `k_UCT` is a new fundamental constant representing the coupling between acceleration and predictive cost, and `n` is a dimensionless exponent.
-While the full UCT (Eq.
-N.5) suggests a complex relationship, an expansion for low Unruh temperatures plausibly leads to a dominant power-law behavior, with `n ≥ 2` being a natural starting point for modeling (cf. Box N.1).
+While the full UCT (Equation N.5) suggests a complex relationship, an expansion for low Unruh temperatures plausibly leads to a dominant power-law behavior, with `n ≥ 2` being a natural starting point for modeling (cf. Box N.1).
 In an elliptical orbit, the acceleration `a(t)` is at its maximum at periastron and its minimum at apastron.

 While both energy loss effects are strongest near periastron, their precise functional dependencies on the orbital phase are different.
 This means the UCT adds an energy loss term with a **unique temporal signature** over the course of a single orbit.
 It is this unique *shape* of the energy loss profile that allows it, in principle, to be distinguished from the GR prediction.